William Howard Taft High School (Chicago)

 Taft High School is a public four-year high school located in the Norwood Park neighborhood on the northwest side of Chicago, Illinois, United States.
 Taft serves communities on the far northwest side, specifically Norwood Park, Edison Park, Jefferson Park, Forest Glen and O'Hare.
 Taft is operated by the Chicago Public Schools district.
+Rydell High School in Grease (musical) is based on Taft.